ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 ### GMM

 We used a similar procedure for testing GMM as we did for KMeans.
 We first tried with different value of number of components in the Gaussian mixture and we found that that it worked best for number of components as 2, which is as expected.
 We got the following plot for GMM after applying PCA for getting reduced number of features.

+For 2 features and 2 components, the scores obtained were:
+Completeness Score = 0.12
+Fowlkes-Mallows Score = 0.583
+Silhouette Score = 0.637

 ![GMM Clustering Score after PCA](./public/gmm_output.png)